120th Guards Fighter Aviation Regiment: Cold War

 The 120th Fighter Aviation Regiment (IAP) began forming as part of the Soviet military buildup in response to tensions with China on 24 September 1969.
+It shares a number but no lineage with a regiment formed in 1940 which became the 12th Guards Fighter Aviation Regiment PVO.

 Initially based at the Osovtsy airfield in Berezovsky district of Brest Oblast, Belarus, the regiment was part of the 26th Air Army of the Belorussian Military District.
 The 1st Aviation Squadron was formed from pilots of the 927th and 968th IAPs of the 26th Air Army, while the 2nd and 3rd Aviation Squadrons were formed from pilots transferred from other Air Force units and recent graduates of flying schools.
 Under the command of Lieutenant Colonel Solomon Zeltser, it was equipped with the MiG-21S.
 Following the completion of its formation in late 1970, the 120th IAP was relocated to Domna in the Transbaikal Military District in July 1971 in order to strengthen the Soviet air component on the border with China, its pilots making the flight in their aircraft.
 At Domna, the regiment joined the 23rd Air Army and began air defense operations late that year, receiving the upgraded MiG-21bis within the next several years.
 On 2 April 1972, the regiment received its battle flag.

 Between February and March 1975, the regiment flew to Mary, Turkmenistan and spent a month there training.
 At the end of the year, the regiment was rated excellent and was awarded the right to be called a leader.
 On 7 February 1978, the regiment flew its first flights on the new Mikoyan-Gurevich MiG-23ML, its planes delivered directly from the aircraft factories.
 The aircraft of the regiment were upgraded to the MiG-23MLD standard by 1982.
 In 1979, the regiment was awarded the Ministry of Defense Pennant for placing first among leader regiments.
 From 25 February to 17 March 1982, the 120th IAP conducted a long-range flight to Mary, where all 40 of its aircraft participated in readiness tests involving evaluations of its flying skills, and firing missiles at La-17 target drones, in which it received a rating of excellent.
 In recognition of this achievement, the regiment received the Transferable Red Banner of the Central Committee of the Komsomol.
 During the same year, all flight personnel of the regiment were qualified as 1st class military pilots and sniper military pilots.
 In August 1986, the regiment was awarded a new battle flag.